Blendify/blender-manual/blender_docs/manual/advanced/blender_directory_layout.rst

 Where ``./config/startup.blend`` could be ``~/.blender/|BLENDER_VERSION|/config/startup.blend`` for example.

 ``./autosave/ ...``
    Autosave blend-file location.
-(Windows only, temp directory used for other systems).
+(Windows only, temp directory used for other systems.)

    Search order: ``LOCAL, USER``.